Developing Software In a Team: Code Review

 Code Reviews via GitHub’s Pull Requests

-Pull requests are fundamental to how teams review and improve code on GitHub (and similar code sharing platforms) - they let you tell others about changes you’ve pushed to a branch in a repository on GitHub and that your code is ready for review.
+Pull requests are fundamental to how teams review and improve code on GitHub (and similar code sharing platforms) - they let you tell others about changes you have pushed to a branch in a repository on GitHub and that your code is ready for review.
 Once a pull request is opened, you can discuss and review the potential changes with others on the team and add follow-up commits based on the feedback before your changes are merged into the development branch.
 The name ‘pull request’ suggests you are requesting the codebase moderators to pull your changes into the codebase.

 Such changes are normally done on a feature branch, to ensure that they are separate and self-contained, that the main branch only contains “production-ready” work, and that the development branch contains code that has already been extensively tested.
 You create a branch for your work based on one of the existing branches (typically the development branch but can be any other branch), do some commits on that branch, and, once you are ready to merge your changes, create a pull request to bring the changes back to the branch that you started from.
 In this context, the branch from which you branched off to do your work and where the changes should be applied back to is called the base branch, while the feature branch that contains changes you would like to be applied is the compare branch.